 The corrosion inhibitor contains alkali.

-Do not swallow it.
+Do not swallow.

 This substance should not come into contact with the eyes.
-In the event of contact with the eyes, rinse immediately with plenty of water for at least 15 minutes.
+In the event of contact with eyes, rinse immediately with plenty of water for at least 15 minutes.

-Avoid prolonged or repeated contact with the skin.
-In the event of contact with the skin, wash thoroughly with water and soap.
-CONSULT A DOCTOR IMMEDIATELY.
+Avoid any prolonged or repeated contact with skin.
+In the event of skin contact, wash thoroughly with water and soap.
+CALL A DOCTOR IMMEDIATELY.
 KEEP THE PRODUCT OUT OF THE REACH OF CHILDREN.

 The anti-rust product is toxic and dangerous if absorbed.
-Avoid all contact with the skin and eyes.
+Avoid all contact with the skin or eyes.
 Read the instructions on the packaging.

 Glycol is a toxic product and dangerous if absorbed.
-Avoid all contact with the skin and eyes.
+Avoid all contact with the skin or eyes.
 Read the instructions on the packaging.

-- ✓ Caution: fuels and oils are dangerous to inhale.
-Ensure proper ventilation, and use a protective mask. - Never expose the equipment to liquid splashes or rainfall, and do not place it on wet ground. - ✓ The battery electrolyte is harmful to skin and especially eyes.
-If splashes get into eyes, rinse immediately with running water and/or a 10% diluted boric acid solution. - Wear protective eyewear and strong base resistant gloves for handling the electrolyte.
+- ✓ Never expose the equipment to liquid splashes or rainfall, and do not place it on wet ground. - ✓ Always use the recommended fuels.
+Using low quality fuels risks damaging the engine and altering performance - ✓ The battery electrolyte is harmful to skin and especially eyes.
+If splashes get into eyes, rinse immediately with running water and/or a 10% diluted boric acid solution. - ✓ Wear protective eyewear and strong base resistant gloves for handling the electrolyte.